singh-vikas/springboot-restservice/Readme.md

-# Restfull web service using spring boot
+# Spring boot REST API
 Author - Vikas K Singh

 This has the basic REST operation using springboot framework and gradle as a build tool.